MNFaizi/nodeBlock_manual/Deinfra/README.md

 -p 1443:1443 \
 thepowerio/tpnode
 ```
-'port' must change with port in use in your chain it store in file `node.config` in the end every ip address other node
+`port` must change with port in use in your chain it store in file `node.config` in the end every ip address other node

 `your_node.example.com` - change with your hostname
 ### 5.2 Source Code Run